ナミビア

 • Breakfast

-• Game Drive Etosha National Park is estimated to be home to 250 lions, 300 rhinos, 2,500 giraffes, 6,000 zebras, 20,000 springboks, and 2,000 elephants.
-That's not all — many other plains animals and a rich variety of bird species also live here.
+• Game Drive Etosha National Park is home to an estimated 250 lions, 300 rhinos, 2,500 giraffes, 6,000 zebras, 20,000 springbok, and 2,000 elephants.
+And that’s not all—there are many other plains animals and a rich variety of birdlife.
 This is truly the heart of the Namibian safari experience.

 Game drives in Etosha are an especially moving experience.
-Guides will lead game drives within the park where you can enjoy encounters with many wild animals.
-In addition, surrounding lodges have private reserves where impressive numbers of wildlife can also be seen.
-Lodge guides offer private game-viewing activities within these reserves, allowing you to enjoy a more private and special experience.
+Guides will take you on drives inside the park where you can enjoy encounters with abundant wildlife.
+In addition, surrounding accommodations include private reserves where impressive numbers of wildlife can also be seen.
+Lodge guides offer private game-viewing activities within these reserves for a more private and special experience.
 [English Guide]

 • Dinner